 Though they generally avoid humans, preferring to feed on corpses rather than take on live people, a pack of these cackling creatures can devour an entire zebra—including bones—in less than a half hour.
 In Ethiopia and elsewhere, they have also been known to encroach on urban areas, brutalizing the city’s homeless.

 The world’s most venomous spider is extra dangerous due to its habit of, well, wandering—into homes, cars, banana bunches, and other places where they are likely to come into contact with people.
 A bite from one of these creepy creatures first causes sweating and burning, followed by reduced blood pressure, blurred vision, and, if treatment isn’t sought, death.

-Don’t worry, your pet doesn’t fall into this category.
+Don’t worry, your pet doesn’t fall into this category, and isn’t one of the world’s deadliest animals.
 According to the WHO, rabid dogs are responsible for about 25,000 deaths per year throughout the world.
 Countries with large populations of strays see correspondingly high rates of rabies (about 36 percent of rabies deaths occur in India each year, most of which come from people coming into contact with rabid dogs).

 Of course, for those allergic to them, even otherwise peaceful bees can be deadly.
 In a typical year, according to the CDC, as many as 100 people in the U.S. alone die from such stings.